-The fair will be open to the public 17–20 October 2013.
-An invitation-only preview day will be held on 16 October 2013.
+The fair will be open to the public 6–9 An invitation-only preview day will be held on 5 October 2016.

 Each year, for the last four years, we have had over 60,000 visitors to Frieze London.
 These visitors included those with an interest in the art world, such as curators, artists, collectors, gallerists and critics, as well as the general public.
-Some visit as first-time collectors of art whilst others view the fair more as an exhibition, enjoying the experience as a cultural day out
+Some visit as first-time collectors of art whilst others view the fair more as an exhibition, enjoying the experience as a cultural day out.

-Tickets for Frieze London can be purchased from June each year, online at friezelondon.com using a credit or debit card.
-Alternatively, visitors can phone Frieze London’s ticket agent, See Tickets, to purchase their ticket.
+Tickets for Frieze London can be purchased from July each year, online at friezelondon.com using a credit or debit card.
+Alternatively, visitors can phone Frieze London’s ticket agent, to purchase their ticket.
 In order to ensure the best experience for all visitors, tickets to Frieze London are limited and must be bought in advance.
 Visit both Frieze London and Frieze Masters on the same day and benefit from our special combined ticket.